February 2025

 August 2019

 On Monday 12th August Prof. Fiddian-Qasmiyeh also offered a plenary lecture at Dartmouth College, on past and present forms of Southern-led responses to displacement in and from the Middle East.
-Her lecture will focus on the Southern Responses to Displacement project’s ongoing research in Lebanon, Jordan and Turkey.
+Her lecture focused on the Southern Responses to Displacement project’s ongoing research in Lebanon, Jordan and Turkey.

 June 2019